 - Engaged Dentist.
 To the true employee, classification as an "employee" is important to avoid losing benefits such as unemployment compensation, paid vacation and potential overtime pay.
 The true "independent contractor" dentist will want to define his or her status accordingly to make sure to tax plan (withhold, file) accordingly and to structure interactions with the practice to comply with various health care laws. - Health Care Compliance Issues.
 Both the practice owner and the dentist-employee or independent contractor must avoid even inadvertent violation of federal or state fraud and abuse regulations, such as the federal Anti-Kickback Statute (AKS).
 For example, if a dentist refers a Medicare or Medicaid patient to an individual or entity with whom the dentist has a financial relationship, this may, depending on the circumstances, constitute an AKS violation.
 The U.S. Department of Health and Human Services' Office of Inspector General (OIG) has established "Safe Harbors" to define permissible conduct that will not be viewed as violating the AKS, such as the employee compensation safe harbor.
-Although failure to meet a Safe Harbor does not automatically make a transaction illegal, in order to come within a Safe Harbor.
+Although failure to meet a Safe Harbor does not automatically make a transaction illegal, in order to come within a Safe Harbor, an arrangement must meet all of the applicable requirements of the Safe Harbor.
 For more information about federal fraud and abuse laws, visit the Office of Inspector General website at https://oig.hhs.gov/.